This information was updated on Tuesday 26 April 2022 at 15:28PM.

-- Don’t visit if you’re unwell, have experienced cold or flu symptoms in the last 14 days
+- Don’t visit if you’re unwell and have experienced cold or flu symptoms in the last 14 days

 At the Venue

 - Use the hand-sanitiser provided on arrival.

-- Keep at least 1.5 metres distance from others at all times.
+- Always try to keep at least 1.5 metres distance from others.

-- Wait in a marked queue or go elsewhere if a particular space has too many people.
+- Wait in a marked queue or go elsewhere if a space has too many people.

 - Allow those who cannot use stairs to use elevators first, or consider using the stairs instead if you’re able to.